lightblue-platform/lightblue-docs-user/language_specification/metadata.md

         }
     ]
 ```
-   *  enums: definition of enumerations (aka value sets) that are referenced from schema
+   *  `enums`: definition of enumerations (aka value sets) that are referenced from schema

 ```javascript
     "enums": [